Hagtronics/statistics-scripts/general-statistics-python/readme.md

-## Full Classical Statistics Analysis program with a interactive GUI
+## Full Classical Statistics Analysis Python 3.9 program with an interactive GUI

 When run the program opens a simple interactive GUI.